 - Continue with frequent handwashing and avoid touching your face

-If you are still unwell at 14 days, contact Telehealth or your health care provider for further direction.
+If you are still unwell after this period, contact Telehealth or your health care provider for further direction.
 You can also call the Health Unit at 1-866-888-4577, ext.
 5020.

 Watch our video on YouTube

 211 Community Support – Easily find/search government and community-based services during COVID-19.
 Call or text 2-1-1 day or night to find support for all of life’s challenges.
 Live Chat also available Monday to Friday from 7 am to 9 pm.